 In Croydon, work continues towards implementing the UK’s first Quality By-Name List – working closely with partners in the Borough to ensure that the most chronic rough sleepers are recorded and not lost between services.
 They are on target to expand their new Housing First programme to 20 units by the end of 2020.

 Joined the campaign: July 2016

 Who’s involved?
-The Croydon campaign – called CR Zero 2020 – includes Evolve Housing and Support, Crisis, Expert Link, Croydon Business Improvement District (BID), and Thames Reach, and is endorsed by Croydon Council.
+The Croydon campaign – CR Zero 2020 – is a partnership of agencies including Evolve Housing and Support, Crisis, Expert Link, Croydon Business Improvement District (BID) and Thames Reach, and is endorsed by Croydon Council.

 What has happened so far?
 Their first Connections Week in August 2016 engaged 90 volunteers, finding 64 people on the street with 42 surveys completed.
 They found that almost two in every three (60%) people had been without stable accommodation for longer than six months and over half (53%) had been attacked whilst sleeping on the street.
 Evidence from the surveys showed that there were not enough appropriate accommodation options for the number of people with severe and complex needs on the streets of Croydon.

 An event delivered as part of the campaign following the first Connections Week was attended by the Mayor, cross-party local MPs, the Deputy Council Leader, the Greater London Authority (GLA), Ministry of Housing, Communities and Local Government (MHCLG) and the United Kingdom Housing Minister Gavin Barwell MP.
 The Minister used this opportunity to give his first speech on the government’s approach to homelessness.